WanjiruNgari2/JavaScript-code-along/README.md

 ## What I learnt:
 1. JavaScript variables: fundamental building blocks for storing and structuring data.

-2.Symbols and Operators: essential in performing calculations, modifying data and executing large cooparations.
+2. Symbols and Operators: essential in performing calculations, modifying data and executing large cooparations.

-3.Control flow: directing programs using loops and conditional statements, making your code dynamic and interactive.
+3. Control flow: directing programs using loops and conditional statements, making your code dynamic and interactive.

 4. objects: for creating objects with OOP.
 This section covers jScript objects and how they develop your application.